Road Warriors: Pleasure Brand Heroes Share the Grit and Grind Behind Empowering Retailers

 Work/life balance can be elusive even when staying in one place.
 Finding equilibrium between one’s personal and professional life amid the rigors of a demanding travel schedule can be daunting even for veteran road warriors.

 Exploring new locales, taking in the sights and fitting a mini-vacation into a work trip can help.
-Farnsworth has been able to work things she enjoys into her travel, whether attending concerts in the different cities she visits or eschewing flying to turn her multi-city itinerary into a scenic drive, which she finds soothing.
+Farnsworth has been able to incorporate things she enjoys into her travel, whether attending concerts in the different cities she visits or eschewing flying to turn her multi-city itinerary into a scenic drive, which she finds soothing.

 “I schedule my trips in ways that work for my personal preferences and physical rhythms,” she says.
 “I also love to include fun personal outings in my travels, as long as it doesn’t interfere with my work.
 If I can, I’ll add an extra night to my trip to be able to attend a fun show as a little reward for my hard work on the road.”